javiabellan/deep-learning/posts/3-regularization/weight_decay.md

 A type of regularization that penalizes weights in proportion to the sum of the absolute values of the weights.
 In models relying on sparse features, L1 regularization helps drive the weights of irrelevant or barely relevant features to exactly 0, which removes those features from the model.

+* Sometimes it works better to penalize the absolute values of the weights.
+  * This can make many weights  exactly equal to zero which helps interpretation a lot.
+* Sometimes it works better to use a weight penalty that has negligible effect on large weights.
+  *This allows a few large weights

 L1 regularization consists in adding to the loss function **the sum of the absolute value of all the weights** of the model, multiplied by a `wd` hyper-parameter (usually 0.0005):